 Yes.
 The Request Capitol Access page provides information from the Commission Serving Deaf, DeafBlind, and Hard of Hearing Minnesotans.

 Individuals who are deaf, hard of hearing, or speech disabled may contact the Senate and House via their preferred Telecommunications Relay Service.
+Those who are interested in requesting CART or ASL can use the Legislature's combined meeting calendar to find upcoming meetings.

 Minnesota Relay Service is a free service that uses a specially trained communications assistant (CA) to facilitate the telephone conversations between a person who has a hearing loss or speech disability and the person with whom they wish to speak.
 All calls are confidential.
 To make a Minnesota Relay call dial 7-1-1.